 One of the things on my Marrakech to-do list which in such a short space of time there I didn't get around to.
-Ciel d'Afrique does hot air balloon ride packages which look just amazing!
-This excursion includes 4x4 transfers, early morning balloon ride to catch the sunset and then tea and a traditional breakfast.
-Prices start from 2050dh per person (around £150pp) and it looks well worth it, something to tick off the bucket list.
+GetYourGuide offers sunrise hot air balloon ride packages which look just amazing!
+This excursion includes hotel transfers, early morning balloon ride to catch the sunset and then tea and a traditional breakfast.
+It is quite pricey, but for a special occasion well worth it, something to tick off the bucket list.

 Sip a mint tea whilst looking down on Plaza Jemaa el-Fnaa

 I've heard different opinions about Plaza Jemaa el-Fnaa, some people really hate how busy and dirty it is and some people see the beauty in it, it's such a busy place filled with monkeys, medicine men and snake charmers it can be a bit overwhelming just being in the Square.
 An alternative way to enjoy it is sipping a cup of fresh mint tea with a slice of cake at a rooftop bar or restaurant.
 Cafe Arabe is a really cute and cosy place to relax, grab a bite and enjoy the sunset.

 Ride a camel or quad bike through the desert

 A really fun activity to break up the sightseeing of your holiday, I think once you've done the camel and quad biking in the desert somewhere you've kind of done it everywhere.
 I did this when I was in Egypt a couple of years ago so didn't plan to do any activities in Marrakech this time around.
 You can also book a trip to the Atlas Mountains and stay in a traditional Berber tent sleeping under the stars.
 GetYourGuide offer camel ride trips starting from only £16pp, SO cheap and it even includes transfers from your hotel and riad, check it out here.